AVENUE SOLUTIONS LAWYERS

 I am increasingly passionate about the sustainability of land and ecosystems, including the importance of soil health.
 I am interested in horticulture, therapeutic gardening, sustainable development and agriculture, biophilic design and architecture, politics and government as a means of enabling a peaceful, healthy and balanced human society.

 I regard the current rate of climate change, which is contributed to by human activity, as an emergency which requires immediate, sustained and directed action by all of us.

-I acknowledge and pay my respects to the First Nations peoples of the land on which I now mostly live and work, being the Kulin peoples comprised of five distinct but strongly related communities, and recognise the importance of their ongoing connection to this land as ‘Country’.
-I observe the wrongs committed against First Nations peoples, and commit to actions that enable them to recover and for us all, as one people, together, to flourish as humans on this land in harmony with all life.
+I acknowledge and pay my respects to the First Nations peoples of the land on which I now mostly live and work, being the peoples comprising the Kulin nation, and recognise the importance of their ongoing connection to this land as ‘Country’.
+I accept the invitation in the Uluru Statement from the heart to ‘walk with’ First Nations peoples and commit to actions that enable them, and us all, to flourish, together, as humans on these lands in harmony with all life.